 - A knowledge and critical understanding of key theoretical literatures from across the social sciences which engage in conceptual debates about Nature-Society, Science-Politics and Urban Natures;

-- An ability to ground these conceptual frameworks in theories of Environmental Policy, Politics and Governance, including through detailed investigations of Decision Making Processes, Environmental Economics and Corporate Environmental Management;
+- An ability to ground these conceptual frameworks in theories of Environmental Policy, Politics and Governance, including through detailed investigations of Environmental Justice, Environmental Economics and Corporate Environmental Management;

 - An ability to critically apply outcomes 1 and 2 to the analysis of a range of case studies of environmental governance in the real world;